 The value of your property is assessed by the B.C.
 Assessment Authority yearly.

 Each January, BC Assessment Authority mails property assessment notices to the owners of 2+ million properties in the province.
 The notice contains your assessed value, which is the estimated market value of your property as of July 1st of the previous year, the property classification, and tax exemption status.

-In Ladysmith, residential property assessments rose by 16.66 per cent for 2018, while assessments for business/other classes went up by 9.61 per cent.
+In Ladysmith, residential property assessments rose by 7% for 2021, with the average single-family home assessed at $476,000.
 However, this does not mean that your property tax will automatically increase.
 Here is how to tell if you property taxes will go up: if your assessment has increased more than the average assessment increase in your property class, then it is likely you will see a higher tax increase.
 The diagram below is taken from the BC Assessment website.